Lake Agnes Tea House: History

 The Lake Agnes Tea House was built in 1901 by the Canadian Pacific Railway as a refuge for hikers.
 It started serving tea in 1905 and has been called the oldest teahouse in Canada.

 The original log building was replaced in 1981.
 The new structure features windows, tables, and chairs from the original building.

-The Lake Agnes Tea House reflects a longstanding “Canadian” appreciation for the outdoors.
-The facility also demonstrates an appreciation of tea, an internationally enjoyed beverage.

 Tourism

-The famous Lake Agnes Tea House is only accessible on foot or horseback through what is informally called the Lake Agnes Tea House Trail.
+The Lake Agnes Tea House is only accessible on foot or horseback through what is informally called the Lake Agnes Tea House Trail.
 Lake Agnes Tea House staff carry fresh food supplies to the teahouse daily.
 Dry goods (e.g flour, sugar, oats, propane) are flown in annually by helicopter.

-Before arriving at the spectacular lake and tea house, visitors must complete a forested 3.5 km hike.
+Before arriving at the lake and tea house, visitors must complete a forested 3.5 km hike.
 The Lake Agnes Tea House hike has an elevation gain of 400 m (1,300 ft).
-The trail itself is marked and trafficked, making it easy to navigate.
-Although the trail is clear, hikers should dress (e.g., running shoes) and bring provisions (e.g., water) as appropriate.
+The trail itself is marked and trafficked.

 Lake Agnes Tea House is open from June to October; the teahouse is not operational in the cold winter months.